yusprever/Dentist-Website/README.md

 # Dentist-Website
-this is a really simple website that uses basic website languaged such as html and css
+this is a really simple website that uses basic website languages such as html and css